National Autism Trainer Programme

 • health and justice settings

-No specialist or high-level skills are required to attend the course.
-However, in order to attend trainees must:
+No specialist or high-level skills were required to attend the course.
+However, in order to attend trainees had to:

 • be working with a team of mental health professionals in one of the settings listed above